 Daum Nancy Reproductions

 While avid Daum Nancy collectors can usually spot the fakes rather easily, novice glass buyers may find a piece and acquire it thinking it is an original.
-These pieces are usually marked with a very thick “Devil’s Tail” style signature (in comparison to the authentic signature above).
+These pieces are usually marked with a very thick "Devil’s Tail" style signature.